bordera-randy/Resources/Student Resources/az104_updated.md

 - Active Directory → Azure AD Connect
   - Install Azure AD Connect health from here
   - Shows how healthy your Azure AD Connections

-- 💡 Azure recommends using RBAC roles
-- Account Administrator (1 per Azure account)## Azure AD Entities
+## Azure AD Entities

-  - Conceptually, the billing owner of the subscription.
-  - The Account Administrator has no access to the Azure portal.
-- Service Administrator (1 per Azure subscription)
-  - By default, for a new subscription, the Account Administrator is also the Service Administrator.
-  - The Service Administrator has the equivalent access of a user who is assigned the Owner role at the subscription scope.### Users
+### Users

 #### Types of users
 - Cloud or Synced (from local AD through AD Connect)
+- Member or Guest
+  - Members are created within the AD directory
+  - Guests are invited by administrators or one of the other users of Azure AD.

 #### Common settings
 - Usual attributes (e.g. department, phone number, contact, email)
 - Setup password policy, expiration policy, flag users needing to reset their password

 #### Usage Location
-    - Your tenant is distributed amongst many servers in Azure.- Location is required if you want to assign a license to a user within AD.
+- Location is required if you want to assign a license to a user within AD.
-    - Provides a high level of availability and scalability.
+- Set usage location
+  - In portal: Active Directory → Users → Select User → Profile → Settings
+- You can then assign a license
+  - In Portal: Active Directory → Users → Select User → Licenses
+- User Principal Name: Combination of a user name + domain.

-  - AD is multi-tenant.#### Create new user
+#### Create new user
-    - You're running a shared platform.
-    - Each tenant is segmented off on its own.- AD → User → new User
+- AD → User → new User
 - User name
   - Required, e.g. test@contoso.onmicrosoft.com
 - Properties: Optional information e.g. first name, last name, job title.